PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-11 10:55:45
+Last updated: 2024-04-11 10:56:21
-Random Quote: I am Mr. Charity.
-I frequently sleep with sixes, chubsters, over thirty's.
-I am the Bill and Melinda Gates of the sympathy bang. - Barney Stinson
+Random Quote: I don't wanna be choosing between two girls, I wanna be a complete head over heels idiot for one! - Ted Mosby